1. What is in this policy?

 We use your personal information where you have given us your consent.
 We rely on your consent for the following:

-• to email you about products, events, services and promotions that we or our third-party partners are offering
+• to email or text you about products, events, services and promotions that we or our third-party partners are offering;

-• to provide personalised messages and content if you are a member of our VIP programme
+• to provide personalised messages and content if you are a member of our VIP programme; and

-• to collect personal information about you through the use of non-essential cookies to deliver personalised advertising
+• o collect personal information about you through the use of non-essential cookies to deliver personalised advertising.

-When we process personal information based on your consent, you have the right to withdraw consent at any time and we will cease to process data after consent is withdrawn.
+When we process personal information based on your consent, you have the right to withdraw consent at any time and we will no longer process your data after your consent is withdrawn.

 b.
 The processing is necessary to fulfil a contract